-Healing Justice Podcast presents a special miniseries to help us survive the 2018 midterms cycle together.
-Whether you’re a despairing or disenfranchised voter, a campaign worker, a movement organizer who’s given up on our broken democracy, or watching with horror from outside the United States, we’ve got something for you here.
+Healing Justice Podcast presents a miniseries to help us survive the 2018 midterms cycle together.
+Whether you’re a despairing or disenfranchised voter, campaign worker, movement organizer giving up on our broken democracy, or watching horrified from outside the US, we’ve got something for you here.

 Elections vs. movements: the strategy showdown

 It’s a battle of strategy, values, and culture: should we be building social movements for the long-term that embody all of what we deserve; OR engaging in the current reality of the political cycle to win what we can, while we still can?
 Varshini Prakash and Will Lawrence of Sunrise Movement join us to blow up the binary and explain how their work makes sense of the rhythms of elections and movement vision.

 Women campaign managers are transforming the old boys club of transactional campaign culture.
 We’re joined by Nancy Leeds of the infamous CampaignSick Tumblr, home of the memes that make us laugh til we cry… and then just keep on crying, and the insightful accompanying blog about campaign leadership.